 …but it wasn't until 1934 at the earliest that storyboards became a normal part of work on the Disney cartoons.

 The storyboard drawings from The Grasshopper and the Ants must very probably have been made in the fall of 1933, as it was released on February 10, 1934.
 Joe Grant made one of his earliest efforts in the Disney Studio on this short.
 I have found three of his colored gag drawings and enclose a couple of them (at the right).

 Early in that year, Walt wrote, in a memorandum to his employees, about a brand-new way to tell a story.

 I would think that this was not a totally brand-new way, but something that had evolved gradually over the last couple of years and that the number of storyboard sketches increased from film to film—and became more important, especially to make it easier for Disney to follow the story ideas.

 In your page on errors in Gabler’s book you write:

 Page 256: Gabler writes of Albert Hurter that he was "chiefly responsible for conceptualizing" Snow White's background paintings, but Hurter's hand is visible in that film not in the background paintings but in the design of props, in the dwarfs' cottage especially, and to a lesser extent in character designs.
 Gabler describes such contributions, but he should have stopped there.

-I have thought that Hurter's hand is visible in much more than design of props, and can quote from Allen's book Walt Disney and Europe, page 46:
+I have thought that Hurter's hand is visible in much more than design of props, and can quote from Allan's book Walt Disney and Europe, page 46: